 Case study for FEDC 7, 8, and 9 The true friend will be thinking about ideas with a child rather than telling the child what to think.
 We might help them to compare what happens with their teacher versus with their parent and wonder how does that compare to other situations in their life.
 The right attitude and path, the developmental path, helps us to think more productively about these problems and how our kids might solve them.

 Two scraps of paper Next, Dr. Feder demonstrates the two scraps of paper.
 One says “The world was made for me“.
 This is the one you pull out when you feel small and feel you can’t change anything to remind you that you can really make an impact on the world and on others.
 The other paper says “I am only dust” which you pull out to help your humility when you have a big head.

 Thank you Finally, Dr. Feder shows a drawing of the Buddhist praying hands to thank us for our attention and for listening to this presentation.

 * The book is Dhamma and DIR: Buddhist Thought as a Framework for Using Developmental Approaches in Helping People with Challenges in Development and Learning by Kingkaew Pajareya, M.D. and English Edition by translated by Kingkaew Pajareya, M.D., Joshua Feder, M.D., and Mara Governman, MSW.
-If you have any questions please contact Dr. Feder and if you would like a copy of the book you can order yours here.
+If you have any questions or would like a copy of the book please contact Dr. Feder.

 A huge thank you to Dr. Feder for today’s presentation!
 I hope you enjoyed it.
 If so, please consider sharing it on Twitter or Facebook and please share any Comments below.
 In two weeks, stay tuned for our video podcast with Dr. Stuart Shanker on self regulation, the first developmental capacity in the DIR model.